 Notwithstanding the foregoing, under no circumstances may meals be provided to a Health Care Professional in violation of state law.
 For example, Massachusetts prohibits companies from providing or paying for meals for a Health Care Professional in certain settings, and Vermont prohibits companies from providing meals directly to Health Care Professionals altogether.
 Because state laws vary, all requests for reimbursement of a meal provided to a Health Care Professional must be on a Company-approved form available on the Company intranet.

 - Participants.
 CONMED may provide a meal only to Health Care Professionals who actually attend the meeting.
 CONMED may not provide a meal for an entire office staff where everyone does not attend the meeting.
-CONMED also may not provide a meal where its representative is not present (such as a “dine and dash” program).
+CONMED also may not provide a meal where its representative is not present for the educational portion of the program (sometimes referred to as a “dine and dash” program).
 CONMED may not pay for meals for guests of Health Care Professionals or for any other person who does not have a bona fide professional interest in the information being shared at the meeting.